MerlinTHS/Companionate/README.md

 <h1 align="center">Companionate</h1>

-Companionate is a compiler plugin that allows you to add a companion object to a type annotated with `@Companionate`.
+Companionate is a compiler plugin that allows you to add a companion object to classes and interfaces that are annotated with an arbitrary annotation that you can specify in the build configuration.
-This annotation can also be used as a meta-annotation for those you use with your annotation processor.
+This way you can also use existing third-party annotations that you don't own.

 ## Tests

 If you're getting ClassNotFoundException for `com/intellij/openapi/util/SystemInfo` you likely use the compiler embeddable as dependency `org.jetbrains.kotlin:kotlin-compiler-embeddable:1.9.20`.
 Use the `org.jetbrains.kotlin:kotlin-compiler:1.9.20` instead or include the intellij OpenAPI dependency which contains the missing class.

 ```kotlin